Hybeee/vitmma19-anklealign-hazi/README.md

     - `requirements.txt`: List of Python dependencies required for the project.
     - `README.md`: Project documentation and instructions.
     - `training_log.txt`: Example output after running the container.

+### ML as a Service (MLaaS)
+The project also includes a simple MLaaS demo which consists of two components:
+- Frontend: For the implementation of the frontend/UI the streamlit library was used.
+Details can be seen in `src/ui.py`
+- Backend: For the implementation of the backend fastapi and uvicorn was used.
+Details can be seen in `src/api.py`

+The backend exposes an endpoint called `/predict`.
+The endpoint expects the raw image data sent in the post request.
+The frontend reaches the aforementioned endpoint over the network - current implementations uses localhost for this purpose.

+The demo can be started by following the steps listed below:
+- Open two terminals
+- Navigate to the project root in both terminals
+- Enter the following commands:
+    - frontend: `streamlit run src/ui.py`
+    - backend: `python src/api.py`
+- Streamlit should automatically open the website on localhost
+- Upload an image from your file browser
+    - The uploaded image should appear on the UI
+- Click `Classify Image`
+- View results
+    - Predicted class and its confidence, as well as per-class confidence can be viewed on the output.

+Note: The backend automatically loads a pre-trained from `outputs/latest_folder_by_time` - where `latest_folder_by_time` is the output folder of the latest run.
+Thus you need to run the pipeline first or acquire appropriate model weights for one of the models used in this project to run the demo.